-No—in fact, not only did I loath history as a student, but I disliked historical fiction!
+No—in fact, not only did I loathe history as a student, but I disliked historical fiction!

 So, given all this, what brings me here today, standing before you as a quote/unquote “historical novelist”?
 The answer is simple.
 What brings me here today, what launched me into this challenging and life-consuming work (and what, I dare say, brings you all here today as well), is obsession.

 Over fifteen years ago, in the course of my work as an editor for a book publisher, I read a short biography of Josephine’s life.
 I was overcome.
-In joking I sometimes say it was as if lightening struck, but it was, in truth, a turning point for me.
+In joking, I sometimes say it was as if lightning struck, but it was, in truth, a turning point for me.
 I was captured (or, should I say, kidnapped) by Josephine—her heart, her intelligence, her grace, her courage.